coatless-r-n-d/.github/profile/README.md

-# R&D Prototypes and Experiments by
+# R&D Prototypes and Experiments

 Welcome to [@coatless](https://github.com/coatless) and contributors' experimental playground!
 This GitHub organization hosts a diverse collection of research and development (R&D) projects, prototypes, and proof-of-concepts.